Debt Ratios for Home Financing

-In general, conventional loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt together.
-Recurring debt includes things like car payments, child support and credit card payments.
+The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, vehicle loans, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, use this Loan Qualification Calculator.
+If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Loan Qualification Calculator.

-Don't forget these are just guidelines.
-We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be happy to help you pre-qualify to determine how large a mortgage loan you can afford.